AdobeDocs/experience-manager-cloud-service.nl-NL/help/screens-cloud/configuring/dispatcher-configurations-screens-cloud.md

 ---

-# Dispatcher Configurations in as a Cloud Service schermen {#dispatcher-configurations-screens-cloud}
+# Dispatcher Configurations in Screens as a Cloud Service {#dispatcher-configurations-screens-cloud}

-In deze sectie worden de configuraties van de verzender voor as a Cloud Service schermen beschreven.
+In deze sectie worden de configuraties van de verzender voor Screens as a Cloud Service beschreven.

-## Filters en cacheregels toevoegen in Dispatcher voor as a Cloud Service schermimplementatie {#deployment}
+## Filters en cacheregels toevoegen in Dispatcher voor as a Cloud Service Screens-implementatie {#deployment}

-De volgende filters en cachemels in verzenders toestaan voor de publicatie-instanties in as a Cloud Service schermen.
+De volgende filters en cachemels in verzenders toestaan voor de publicatie-instanties in Screens as a Cloud Service.

 ### AEM Screens-filters {#filters}